donnatchris/miniRT-42/README.md

 execute the program with a file.rt (representing a scene) as argument

 	./minirt <scene_file.rt>

+for exemple you can use the Uranus_Neptune_Jupiter_Venus.rt file in the scenes/valid_scenes directory

+	./minirt scenes/valid_scenes/Uranus_Neptune_Jupiter_Venus.rt

  execute the program with valgrind excluding readline() leaks: